EffectOrientedProgramming/book/Chapters/06_Errors.md

 )
 ```

-This will also prevent calls to other methods that depend on a non-`Nothing` error type.
+The compiler also ensures that we only call the following methods on effects that can fail:

 - retry*
 - orElse*